Beta Estimation

 "permno": [14593, 10107, 93436, 17778],

-"company": ["Apple", "Microsoft",
+"company": ["Apple", "Microsoft", "Tesla", "Berkshire Hathaway"]

 })

-We take a total of 5 years of data and require at least 48 months with return data to compute our betas.
-Check out the exercises if you want to compute beta for different time periods.
 It is actually quite simple to perform the rolling-window estimation for an arbitrary number of stocks, which we visualize in the following code chunk and the resulting Figure 1.

-beta_example = (crsp_monthly
+beta_example = (returns_monthly

-.merge(examples,
+.merge(examples, how="inner", on="permno")

-lambda x: x.assign(
+.apply(lambda x: x.assign(

-beta=roll_capm_estimation(x, window_size, min_obs)
+beta=roll_capm_estimation(x, window_size, min_obs))

 )